Leonardo-Boss/suckless-site/dwm.suckless.org/tutorial.md

 dwm has two further layout modes, **floating** `><>` `[Alt]+[f]` and **monocle** `[M]` `[Alt]+[m]`.
-Monocle is good for ensuring a window is kept maximised and focused.
+Monocle is good for ensuring a window is kept maximized and focused.
 This is useful in web kiosk environments and watching flash videos.

 Floating layout will be familiar to Windows users.
 Use `[Alt]+[mouse button]` to